guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>Majuli's Famous Bamboo Chicken</em>
 </div>

 The bonfire was lit in the common area and we saw many a visitors come and go in the short duration we had been there.
 More importantly, there were the fireside conversations.
-Bedu and Mamtha were constants and there were fleeting guests.
+Bedu and Mamtha were the regular attendees of the bonfire sessions and the other guests changed on a daily basis.
 Bedu was the owner of Ygdrasill and Mamtha was running an organisation that taught women of the island to weave and sell their work outside the villages, hopefully enabling them in the process and making them financially stronger.
 The conversations were usually about the simplicity of life on the island and how the cities have lost track of what is really important in life.
 Often the conversations would take on political or cultural angles, fuelled by our observations of the past few months and the feelings of the locals for the mainlanders.
 We talked about the sustainability of tourism, the decline of population in the villages, the political setup of the island, superstitions, stories from the forests of Assam, the supernatural, how Tata and Maruti do not make their own motors, movie recommendations and much much more.

 ## The Way Back